RocketChat/docs-old/developer-guides/rest-api/channels/setpurpose/README.md

 # Channel Set Purpose

-Sets the description for the channel.
+Sets the purpose for the channel.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |